Clonard was founded in 1956 by the Brigidine Congregation after the sisters arrived in Australia from Ireland in 1883.

 In March 2014 the Victorian Institute of the Sisters of the Presentation of the Blessed Virgin Mary (Presentation Sisters) was accepted as the second member of TKM.

 In April 2014, Kildare Education Ministries (KEM), a public company limited by guarantee under the Corporations Act 2001 (Cth), was incorporated to govern the Brigidine Colleges in Victoria and South Australia.
-The Board Directors of KEM are appointed by TKM to govern the Colleges in the areas of education, financial, property and employment responsibilities and to plan for the ongoing development of the Colleges.
-TKM, as a Member for KEM, has reserve powers in areas such as the ratification of the appointment of a Principal and approval of capital loans.
+The Board Directors of KEM are appointed by TKM to govern the Colleges in the areas of education, finance, property and employment responsibilities and to plan for the ongoing development of the Colleges.
+As such, KEM is the civil authority for each of the seven schools.
+TKM, has reserve powers in areas such as the ratification of the appointment of a Principal and approval of capital loans.

 Each College is operated by KEM which is responsible for the Catholic ethos and mission of the College and for the administration of the temporal goods assigned to it for its work.